fingerprintjs/fingerprintjs-pro-android/README.md

     var androidDeviceId = window['fpjs-pro-android'].getDeviceId();

-    // Get the visitor identifier when you need it. fpPromise
+    // Get the visitor identifier when you need it fpPromise
       .then(fp => fp.get({
        tag: {